callstack/repack/CONTRIBUTING.md

 ## Our Development Process

-All development is done directly on GitHub and all work is public.
+All development is done directly on GitHub, and all work is public.

 ### Development workflow

 > **Working on your first pull request?** You can learn how from this *free* series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 1. Fork the repo and create your branch from `main` (a guide on [how to fork a repository](https://help.github.com/articles/fork-a-repo/)).
-2. Run `npm i` to install & setup the development environment.
+2. Run `npm i` to install & set up the development environment.
 3. Do the changes you want and test them out in the TesterApp (`examples/TesterApp`) before sending a pull request.

 ### Commit message convention